bbc/adaptivepodcasting/CONTRIBUTING.md

 ## Our values

 [Our public values are essential to us](https://www.bbc.com/aboutthebbc/governance/mission) and any contributions will be weighed against them.
 We hightly recommend [reading them ahead](https://www.bbc.com/aboutthebbc/governance/mission) of submitting any contribution.
+We will not support contributions which are against our public values.